 The reasons for the majority of incidents related to vessel handling operations can be traced to human error or lack of professional problem mitigation.
-The main objective of the courses is for Masters and DPOs to achieve optimal understanding and skills in DP mode, DP manual mode and in traditional manual modes, where appropriate.
-This will further improve the safety of the tanker's manoeuvring and loading operations.
+The main objective of the courses is for Masters and DPOs to achieve

 Vessel handling exercises should be carried out on simulators.
 Approaches to offshore terminal should be carried out primarily by using DP systems, but a manual mode approach should be included for comparison.
 Simulations should also include reconstruction of known DP incidents involving offtake tankers.
 The complexity and value of these exercises will be enhanced by appropriate previous experience of the person in charge of the simulator.